-Additional water quality monitoring projects that support regulatory requirements include the NPDES MS4 Permit required polychlorinated biphenyl (PCB) source tracking monitoring and Marley/Furnace Creek bacteria monitoring.
+Additional water quality monitoring projects that support regulatory requirements include the NPDES MS4 Permit required for polychlorinated biphenyl (PCB) source tracking monitoring and Marley/Furnace Creek bacteria monitoring.
 TMDLs specific to PCBs were issued for the Baltimore Harbor and Curtis Creek/Bay and the Tidal Fresh Patuxent River in October 2012 and September 2017, respectively.
-To identify the PCB sources, the County established a working relationship with MDE and UMBC to pursue baseline PCB sampling and is now implementing a “track back” water quality sampling project to better define the potential source(s) of the PCBs.
+To identify the PCB sources, the County established a working relationship with MDE and UMBC to pursue baseline PCB sampling and is now implementing a “trackback” water quality sampling project to better define the potential source(s) of the PCBs.

 Also included in this program are special studies of interest.
 Among those is the Sawmill Creek watershed study where water temperature and conductivity were collected over a five-year period to help the County better understand how this urban stream system supports a healthier-than-expected aquatic biological insect community.
 The data collection period concluded in late 2021, analyses is proceeding now, and the report will be available on the Publications page in early 2023.

 Another special water quality study that was born out of our Countywide Biological Monitoring Program, is the Nutrient Hotspot Identification Project.
 This project, which will begin in 2023, focuses on water quality data from grab samples collected each spring at over 40 random stream monitoring sites in the County.
 These water quality data are assessed, using ecological and other criteria, to determine if elevated nutrients (nitrogen, phosphorus) concentrations are present.
-If concentrations are above established thresholds, additional sampling will occur to confirm the initial data and, as appropriate, to identify and remedy any potential sources.
+If concentrations are above the established thresholds, additional sampling will occur to confirm the initial data and, as appropriate, to identify and remedy any potential sources.